 Buffalo, NY 14202

-Daemen will provide the respondent and the complainant a copy of any order of protection or equivalent that the College receives.
-Daemen will also provide the respondent and the complainant an opportunity to meet or speak with a representative of the College, or other appropriate individual, who can explain the order and answer questions about it, including information from the order about the respondent’s responsibility to stay away from the protected person or persons.
-Daemen College will provide the respondent and the complainant an explanation of the consequences of violating these orders, including but not limited to arrest, additional conduct charges, and interim suspension.
-The College will also call on and assist local law enforcement in effecting an arrest when an individual violates an order of protection.
+Daemen will provide the respondent and the complainant a copy of any order of protection or equivalent that the University receives.
+Daemen will also provide the respondent and the complainant an opportunity to meet or speak with a representative of the University, or other appropriate individual, who can explain the order and answer questions about it, including information from the order about the respondent’s responsibility to stay away from the protected person or persons.
+Daemen University will provide the respondent and the complainant an explanation of the consequences of violating these orders, including but not limited to arrest, additional conduct charges, and interim suspension.
+The University will also call on and assist local law enforcement in effecting an arrest when an individual violates an order of protection.

-Order of No Contact: When the respondent is a member of the campus community, the College may issue a mandatory “no contact order” mandating that (1) any intentional contact between the parties is a violation of Daemen College’s policy that is subject to additional conduct charges; and (2) if the respondent and a complainant observe each other in a public place, it is the responsibility of the respondent to leave the area immediately and without directly contacting the complainant.
+Under the order of no contact: (1) the respondent’s continued intentional contact with the complainant is a violation of Daemen’s policy which is subject to additional conduct charges; and (2) if the respondent and a complainant observe each other in a public place, it is the responsibility of the respondent to leave the area immediately and without directly contacting the complainant.
 This may include establishing a schedule of attendance for the respondent to access certain locations at Daemen, such as academic buildings, libraries, athletics or fitness facilities, and dining halls.

-Responsibility to stay away falls upon the person or persons subject to the no contact order (“covered person”), not the protected individual.
-A covered person may be a respondent or a third party who is the subject of a no contact order.
-If the covered person and protected person are in the same place accidentally, it is incumbent upon the covered person to remove himself or herself in a reasonable time and manner.
+Responsibility to stay away falls upon the person or persons subject to the order of no contact (“covered person”), not the protected individual.
+A covered person may be a respondent or a third party who is the subject of an order of no contact.
+If the covered person and protected person are in the same place accidentally, it is incumbent upon the covered person to remove themselves in a reasonable time and manner.

-Upon request, both the respondent and the complainant are entitled to a prompt review, reasonable under the circumstances, of the need for and terms of the mandatory no contact order, including potential modification, in which they are allowed to submit evidence in support of their requests.
-Requests to review a mandatory no contact order should be submitted to: Kerry L. Spicer, Dean of Students at email@example.com.
+Upon request, both the respondent and the complainant are entitled to a prompt review, reasonable under the circumstances, of the need for and terms of the mandatory order of no contact, including potential modification, in which they are allowed to submit evidence in support of their requests.
+Requests to review a mandatory order of no contact should be submitted to Kerry L. Spicer, Assistant Vice President for Student Affairs & Dean of Students at email@example.com.
 If a request for review is received from one party, the other party will be notified of the request for review.
-The Dean of Students or designee will issue a determination in response to the request, and notify both parties of the determination.
+The Assistant Vice President for Student Affairs & Dean of Students or designee will issue a determination in response to the request, and notify both parties of the determination.

 Initiate Legal Proceedings